RajendharAre/AlgoView/docs/github_oauth_setup_example.md

 In addition to the GitHub OAuth app, you must also configure Firebase properly:

 ### Authorized Domains in Firebase:
-- localhost
-- 127.0.0.1
-- localhost:5175
-- algorithm-visualizer-b963c.firebaseapp.com

 ## User Experience Improvements

 We've also enhanced the user experience for OAuth flows:

 ### Handling Popup Closures:
-- When users close the OAuth popup window, the application gracefully resets
-- No more "Signing in..." or "Creating account..." messages that persist after closing
-- Users can seamlessly switch between OAuth and traditional authentication methods

 ### Error Handling:
-- Clear, user-friendly error messages for common issues
-- Proper handling of network errors, popup blockers, and other edge cases
-- Automatic state reset for non-error conditions (popup closed, request cancelled)

 ## Common Misconceptions